Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Schwarzschild model: gauge fixing and initial data

 Let $E_i:=F(n,e_i)$ denote the electric field relative to $\Sigma_{t_0}$.
 The Maxwell equation implies the Gauss constraint on $\Sigma_{t_0}$,

-\paragraph{Constraint compatibility.} We impose on the initial data the standard Lorenz compatibility conditions
+\paragraph{Constraint compatibility.} We impose on the initial data the Lorenz compatibility conditions

-Standard hyperbolic constraint propagation in Lorenz gauge implies that these conditions persist on the domain of existence.
+The Lorenz constraint propagation is obtained by taking the divergence of the reduced Maxwell equation, using current conservation, and solving the resulting homogeneous wave equation for \(\nabla^\mu A_\mu\); the same argument propagates the Gauss constraint on the domain of existence.

-\paragraph{Charge-free condition.} In addition to the constraints above, we assume the charge-free hypothesis of Definition~\ref{def:charges}.
+\paragraph{Uncharged condition.} In addition to the constraints above, we assume the uncharged condition of Definition~\ref{def:charges}.
 This excludes the stationary Coulomb solutions, which do not decay and are known to obstruct pointwise decay for Maxwell fields.

 \paragraph{Admissible initial data.} An admissible initial data set consists of

 smooth and satisfying the above compatibility conditions up to order $k$ and with finite initial energy $\mathcal{E}_k(t_0)$ (Definition~\ref{def:Ek}).